NOAA-GSL/zyra-scheduler/README.md

 ## Setup
 - Create a `.env` from `.env.example` and set:
   - `HOST_DATA_PATH`: absolute host path for `/data` bind mount.
-  - (Optional) `ZYRA_SCHEDULER_IMAGE`: fully-qualified, accessible base image that provides `/usr/local/bin/rtvideo` (e.g., your org’s GHCR/GitLab Registry tag).
-If you omit this or cannot access the image, the devcontainer uses `python:3.11-slim` which is sufficient for local linting and tests.
+  - (Optional) `ZYRA_SCHEDULER_IMAGE`: container image to use for CI/devcontainer.
+If omitted, the devcontainer uses `python:3.11-slim`, which is sufficient for local linting and tests.

 ### Image source
 The recommended runtime image is published on GitHub Container Registry: